 [Funded by the South Australian Suicide Prevention Community Grants Scheme and supported by the South Australian Mental Health Commission]

 The Learning from Lived Experience (LfLE) Suicide Prevention Project involves interviewing people and creating shareable video and written content.
 People interviewed will have lived/living experience of suicide, suicide attempts and/or suicidal ideation and the conversations will specifically focus on their times of crisis and what helped or would have helped them most.

-This specific focus has been chosen as suicide is often talked about generally or historically and people often share that at points of crisis service responses are inadequate and, frequently, even compound the distress they are experiencing.
+This specific focus has been chosen as suicide is often talked about generally or historically and people often share that at times of crisis service responses are inadequate or, frequently, even compound the distress they are experiencing.